tyleryouk/00os-origin/00reaper/00OS-commands/command-standards.md

 The fundamental goal of 00OS commands is to create processes **based on tool call patterns** to automate development workflows.
 Commands must:

 1.  **Use Native Tool Calls**: Rely exclusively on Cursor's built-in tools (`read_file`, `edit_file`, `list_dir`, `fetch_rules`, etc.) for all functionality. **NEVER** use `run_terminal_cmd` to execute another 00OS command (`> ...`) as this causes infinite loops.
+2.  **ALWAYS Fetch Process Rules**: Every command execution MUST begin with a `fetch_rules` call to retrieve the corresponding process rule.
-2.  **Follow Consistent Structure**: Adhere to the defined process file structure, metadata requirements, and response formats.
+3.  **Follow Consistent Structure**: Adhere to the defined process file structure, metadata requirements, and response formats.
-3.  **Implement Robust Error Handling**: Include specific error codes, clear messages, and actionable recovery suggestions.
+4.  **Implement Robust Error Handling**: Include specific error codes, clear messages, and actionable recovery suggestions.
-4.  **Optimize Tool Calls**: Design efficient tool call sequences to minimize execution time and avoid hitting usage limits.
+5.  **Optimize Tool Calls**: Design efficient tool call sequences to minimize execution time and avoid hitting usage limits.
-5.  **Maintain Clarity**: Ensure command logic, documentation, and tests are easy to understand and maintain.
+6.  **Maintain Clarity**: Ensure command logic, documentation, and tests are easy to understand and maintain.

 ## Command Processing Flow

 00OS commands follow a standardized processing pipeline:

 1.  **Command Detection**: User input prefixed with `>` is identified as a command.
+This prefix is fixed and hardcoded in the command handler.
-2.  **Process Selection**: The command handler uses `fetch_rules` to retrieve the appropriate process definition based on the command name.
+2.  **Process Selection**: The command handler uses `fetch_rules` to retrieve the appropriate process definition based on the command name. **This step is MANDATORY and must not be skipped.**
 3.  **Parameter Parsing**: Arguments, options, and flags are extracted and validated against the process definition.
 4.  **Tool Call Execution**: The process executes its defined sequence of Cursor tool calls, potentially using results from previous calls.
 5.  **Response Formatting**: The final result is formatted using standard indicators (✅, ❌, ⚠️) and returned to the user.

+## Fixed System Properties

+Some aspects of the 00OS system are fixed and cannot be changed through configuration:

+1. **Command Prefix**: The `>` character is hardcoded in the command handler as the command prefix identifier.
+2. **Process Fetching**: The `fetch_rules` step is non-optional and must be executed for every command.
+3. **Process Execution Flow**: The command handler must allow the fetched rule to control the execution flow and must never attempt to execute commands directly.

 ## Process File Standards